Defining PSI Inspection

 - As a means of final check of the shipping labels, the packing and other product information.

-This pre-shipment procedure was introduced in 1994 as part of an official agreement to improve international trade standards under the General Agreement on Tariffs and Trade (GATT).
+This inspection process was introduced in 1994 as part of an official agreement to improve international trade standards under the General Agreement on Tariffs and Trade (GATT).
 It was later replaced by the World Trade Organisation (WTO).

 The “Agreement on Pre-Shipment Inspection,” details the principles that should always be applied to the inspections–non-discrimination, price verification and protection of confidentiality to name a few.